Incremental Replication and Schema Updates

 What to Do When There Are No Required Fields in Object

-If some objects in your replication integration do not have fields, storing record creation and modification time, probably it would be the best to create two separate replication integrations:
+If some objects in your replication do not have fields, storing record creation and modification time, probably it would be the best to create two separate replication integrations:

 - An integration with objects that support incremental updates.
 It will use incremental replication and may be scheduled for more frequent runs.